 - 33° 51′ 31″ S, 151° 12′ 51″ E (DMS)

 " symbols aren't mandatory.
-If you are not using them, the numbers of degrees, minutes, and seconds are separated by spaces instead.
+The numbers of degrees, minutes, and seconds are then separated by spaces.

 How to convert latitude and longitude coordinates?